-A tax identification number (TIN), or taxpayer identification number, is a numerical code that is used by natural or legal persons for tax purposes.
+A tax identification number (TIN), or taxpayer identification number, is a numerical code that is used by individuals or legal persons (companies) for tax purposes.
 This is usually used for the purpose of declaring any tax obligations to the Romanian tax authorities (ANAF).
 Most EU Member States use tax identification numbers to manage taxpayer obligations.
 Such systems are based on the identification of taxpayers based on these unique numerical codes.

 When is a Romanian tax identification number (TIN) required?

 A tax identification number is required to be obtained by individuals (natural persons) who are usually in one of the following situations:

 You may also be requested for the tax ID number by financial organizations, most frequently by banks for the purpose of opening bank accounts or doing other types of transactions.
 Also, applications offering digital banking services, such as Revolut, may also ask you for the tax ID number.

 Documents required to obtain a TIN